 It's wonderful to see students progress over time - to get stronger and more supple and to be able to achieve poses they couldn't once do.
 A huge sense of achievement is then felt from both the student and teacher alike!

-The best thing about the breath is that is with us always and it is also free!
+The best thing about the breath is that it is with us always and it is also free!
 Learning how to breathe fully and mindfully, as well as how to breathe well, is a powerful tool that we can use in our day to day life.

-In yoga, we learn to be aware of our breath and, in doing so, we connect with our body.
+In yoga, we learn to be aware of our breath and, in doing so, we instantly connect with our body.
 We learn how to use our breathe to calm us down and lower our blood pressure or how to energise us and clarify the mind, through specific breathing techniques called pranayama.
 We realise the powerful link between the breath and the mind and we learn to co-ordinate our breath with our movement.

 One of my students recently told me.
 "On a personal level I've got so much out of taking up yoga, I used to struggle with asthma badly.
 Since doing yoga regularly I've been able to stop using my inhaler completely.
 I think it's because I have learnt to breathe properly!".
 THAT is the power of yoga!!